royleith/wolfmixer/README.txt

 It is convenient to have the program(s) in the Application Menu and as Application Launcher icons in Panel.
 Once the files are in the correct folders, restart the Raspi.
-Running Preferences/Main Menu Editor Should make the program appear under the 'Accessories' category.
+Running Preferences/Main Menu Editor Should make the program appear under the 'Audio & Video' category.

 Make sure that the entry is ticked.
 Also tick Logout in the Other category.
 Doing this does not guarantee that they appear in the menu!
 Sometimes moving them to the top of the list in the menu editor will do the trick.
 Sometimes a restart will do it.
 It is flakey!
-You might also try copying the desktop files into /usr/share/applications.
 As a final suggestion, try renaming

 lxde-pi-applications.menu in /home/pi/.config/menus/ to